CRCHUM-CITADEL/ensemble-mia/README.md

 if you do not want to use the generated the training set and the predictions from the trained RMIA model.

 4.**Train** the meta-classifier: train the meta classifier of the ensemble models and save the trained meta classifier.
-Note: We have added the trained XGBoost meta-classifiers in the **output** folder.
+Note: We have added a trained XGBoost meta-classifiers in the **output** folder.
 You can skip this step and use the provided meta-classifier, if you do not want to train your own.

 ```